 Cons:

-• Requires a Facebook account to use
+- Requires a Facebook account

-• Privacy concerns due to Facebook’s data policies
+- Privacy concerns due to Facebook’s data policies

 Pros:

-• Users can edit messages up to 10 times within 24 hours
+- Edit messages up to 10 times within 24 hours

 Cons: